JennyYu2/Projects/SQL Database Management/README.md

   - Ensures the database avoids redundancy and anomalies by organizing into BCNF.
   - All relations are in Boyce-Codd Normal Form (BCNF) .
   - Each table has a primary key that uniquely identifies rows.
-  - Example: `GamePlayID --> (GID, MID, score, ticketsEarned, datePlayed)` ensures no repeating groups.
+  - Ex: `GamePlayID --> (GID, MID, score, ticketsEarned, datePlayed)` ensures no repeating groups.

 - **Keys and Constraints**
   - **Primary Keys (PK):** Every table has a unique identifier (Ex: `MID` for Member, `GID` for Game).